hoa-pham82/cypress-e2e/README.md

 This workspace to run E2E test for API and UI - MARSAIR challenge

+Implemented scenarios:

+1. API: Verify the potential customer is able to search without promotional code and get available seats
+2. API: Verify the potential customer is able to search without promotion code and get no available seats
+3. UI: Verify the potential customer is able to search with the invalid promotional code and get available seats

 ### 🛠️ **Installation**

 1. Clone the repository